Zorz42/jaclang/README.md

 INSTALLATION PROCESS:
 1. Download zip and unzip it.
 2. Open terminal and go to unzipped folder.
-3. Type make (you will need sudo).
+3. Execute command make (you will need sudo).
 4. Jaclang is installed at /usr/local/bin